lfergon/snap_engage_challenge/README.md

       2. Browser languages of the user could be plot in a chart

-      3. Line over columns charts to show the average times
+      3. Line over columns charts to show the average times DONE 28.12.2014 LFG

+      4. stats.js needs to be refactor, redundant code